ideasonpurpose/basic-wordpress-box/README.md

 # Basic WordPress Box

-This project builds a basic LAMP box modeled after WP Engine's platform and configured for vanilla WordPress installations.
+This project builds a basic LAMP box configured for vanilla WordPress installations and modeled after managed WordPress hosting platforms like WP Engine or Flywheel.
 The output Vagrant box is available on Hashicorp's Atlas at [atlas.hashicorp.com/ideasonpurpose](https://atlas.hashicorp.com/ideasonpurpose)

 The primary purpose of this project is to front-load as much boilerplate configuration as possible, producing a clean base box with a stable, default WordPress environment which Vagrant can quickly spin up for local development.

+For a complete, fast-to-spin-up local WordPress development environment based on this box, take a look at [Basic WordPress Vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant).

 ## Install and Build